matthew-brett/sp-ai-post/notes.md

 There are situations in which AI may suggest changes, such as bug-fixes, that are so small as to be trivial (say, a few characters) and so obvious as to be the only practical change to achieve the desired result.
-In this case it's difficult to imagine the generated code will be practically subject to a license from the training set, any more than the same bug-fix would be subject to the license of any original code with the same fix.
+In this case it's difficult to imagine the generated code could reasonably be subject to a license from the training set, any more than the same bug-fix would be subject to the license of any original code with the same fix.